 If medication is used, prescribers typically rely on either anti-anxiety medications or anti-depressants.
 Anti-anxiety medications are potent, and although they may begin to work immediately, they should not be relied on for long term relief.
 Anti-depressants may also be helpful in the treatment of Anxiety.
 Patients who are prescribed these medications should be aware that they can take several weeks to begin working and can lead to side effects such as difficulty sleeping, headache or nausea.
 Parents should also ask questions about long-term effects of medication on their child and if research has been done on whatever medications they choose to use.
 Newer medications will not have enough information about long-term side effects.
 Parents should be informed before making a decision.

-Use this skill before doing any task or activity that may cause Anxiety for your child and show them options on how to address those feelings.
+Use the skill of Decision Making (SODAS Method) before doing any task or activity that may cause your child to be anxious and show them they have options on how to address their feelings.
 Watch the following video and learn more by visiting the Decision Making (SODAS Method) page.

-The most effective thing a parent can do for their child who is struggling with Anxiety is to prepare them for what is to come.
-Watch the following video and read the tips below on how to customize this skill to address Anxiety.
+The most effective thing a parent can do for their child who is struggling with Anxiety is to prepare them for what is to come and the situations that will make them anxious.
+Watch the following video and read the tips below on how to customize this skill to address your child’s Anxiety.